Black Square: Versions

-Influence
+Censorship

-Avant-garde art fell from favour after Joseph Stalin took absolute control of the USSR in the late 1920s.
-Stalin was notoriously suspicious of people who traveled outside the Soviet Union, and Malevich came to the attention of Stalin's secret police as a possible dissident in early 1927 when he traveled to Berlin to attended the Grosse Kunstausstellung] exhibition where around 70 of his paintings and drawings scheduled for display.
-Malevich was aware that progressive artists were likely to be suppressed in Russia, and made attempts to relocate to Germany, where the Nazi party was already targeting so-called "degenerate art", that is art that did not conform to the idealised Aryan way of living, which was based around, according to the historian Tony Wood a dedication to "family, home and church", and was "ironically...a mirror image of the socialist realism of the hated Communists."
+Russian avant-garde art fell from favour during Joseph Stalin's leadership of the USSR.
+Stalin was suspicious of people who travelled outside the Soviet Union, and Malevich came to the attention of Stalin's secret police in early 1927 as a possible dissident when he travelled to Berlin to attend the Große Deutsche Kunstausstellung exhibition, where around 70 of his paintings and drawings were scheduled for display.
+Malevich was aware that progressive artists were likely to be suppressed in the Soviet Union and made attempts to relocate to Germany.
+However, the Nazi party was already targeting so-called "degenerate art" in Germany, that is art that did not conform to the idealised Aryan way of living, which was based around, according to the historian Tony Wood a dedication to "family, home and church", and was "ironically...a mirror image of the socialist realism of the hated Communists."

 Malevich was arrested for several days in 1930.
-His work was officially banned in the USSR shortly after his early death in 1935 after Stalin's favoured socialist realism was designated the official art of the union, and many other art forms were suppressed.
+His work was officially banned in the USSR shortly after his death in 1935, when Stalin's favoured socialist realism was designated the official art of the union and many other art forms were suppressed.

 Although Black Square wasn't exhibited again until the 1980s, today the work is regarded as historically significant in Modern art, and one of the most recognisable 20th century paintings.

 Condition

-The painting has degraded considerably since its creation.
-According to the American art critic Peter Schjeldahl, "the painting looks terrible: crackled, scuffed, and discoloured, as if it had spent the past eighty-eight years patching a broken window.
-In fact it passed most of that time deep in the Soviet archives, classed among the lowliest of the state's treasures.
-Malevich, like other members of the Revolutionary-era Russian avant-garde, was thrown into oblivion under Stalin.
-The axe fell on him in 1930.
-Accused of 'formalism', he was interrogated and jailed for two months."
+The painting is in poor condition, partly because, under Stalin, it was hidden and neglected in the Soviet archives.
+According to the American art critic Peter Schjeldahl, "the painting looks terrible: crackled, scuffed, and discoloured, as if it had spent the past eighty-eight years patching a broken window".